nystudio107/craft-typogrify/README.md

 It allows you to "client-proof" sites by applying all of these typographic nicities to text before it's displayed, no matter where the text comes from.

-Typogrify also has some handy _inflector_ functions to do things like give you the plural or singular version of a word, human-readable file sizes, and more.
+Typogrify also has some handy _inflector_ functions to do things like give you the plural or singular version of a word, human-readable relative times/durations, human-readable file sizes, and more.

 This plugin is roughly a Craft 3 port of Jamie Pittock's wonderful [Craft-Typogrify](https://github.com/jamiepittock/craft-typogrify) plugin for Craft 2.x, and uses the [php-typography](https://github.com/mundschenk-at/php-typography) and [php-smartypants](https://github.com/michelf/php-smartypants) to do its thing.